-Project Staff & Students
+Core Project Staff & Students

 During warm summer months, Lesley Elliott (BSc [Hons] '04, Atmospheric Science, University of Alberta, MSc '06, Earth and Atmospheric Science, University of Alberta) is exploring nearby parks and trails with her young family, hitting up a local farmer’s market, and also, tracking tornadoes with her keyboard and mouse.
-As the Project's main research meteorologist, Lesley is routinely checking radar imagery (and sometimes satellite imagery and lightning maps), and tornado-related hashtags on social media.
+As the Project's full-time research meteorologist, Lesley is routinely checking radar imagery (and sometimes satellite imagery and lightning maps), and tornado-related hashtags on social media.
 She creates most of the Northern Tornadoes Project's tornado outlooks (daily during the peak season from June to August, and only as needed during the remaining months).
 The outlooks describe the risk of tornado formation (chance, likely or outbreak) based on meteorological observations and various weather model output and are intended to prepare the Tornado Damage Survey Team for possible action over the next several days.
 Lesley also creates event maps for the Team.
 The maps contain social media reports, radar-based storm tracks, ground survey observations, and sometimes, eyewitness accounts from locals.
 They also contain damage tracks observed with satellite imagery and flight plans for future high-resolution aerial imagery surveys.
 "I feel fortunate to be part of a group that is making sure that people are more aware of and better protected from tornadoes in Canada," she says.

 Joanne Kunkel (BSc [Hons] '12, Atmospheric Science and Certificate in Meteorology, York University, MSc '16, Atmospheric Science, York University) roams Canada, almost 500 kilometres high with her keyboard and mouse.
 The country sprawls across her computer screen, from The Prairies to Southern Ontario to New Brunswick.
 The Northern Tornadoes Project's satellite analysis lead studies daily satellite images, scanning for telltale signs left in the wake of tornadoes and other severe weather events - fallen trees, razed tracks, damaged crops, for example.
 She is also continuously scanning over the country, section by section, looking for historical tornadoes, and uses her meteorological skills to contribute to the daily tornado outlooks.
 Before heading out to the field, the Project's Tornado Damage Survey Team relies on Joanne's vital work and eye for detail to plan out survey routes and mark places of interest.
 As a meteorologist, she wishes people took tornado watches and warnings more seriously.
 Joanne's analysis will help researchers and meteorologists better understand tornado events.
 Joanne is starting a part-time PhD under Dr. John Hanesiak at University of Manitoba.
 She will examine atmospheric boundary layer variations across cropped and forested regions in Alberta's foothills, and investigate the utility of satellite products for the purpose of tornado damage path identification over croplands.

 Sarah Stevenson (BSc [Hons] '15, Civil Engineering, University of Manitoba, MESc '17, Wind Engineering, Western University) is tearing apart houses for her PhD.
 With the click of a mouse, and some computer code, she buffets them with high winds, rams them through thunderstorms, swirls them around in tornadoes.
 By studying how severe wind events weaken the bones and joints of a house - connections between ground to floor, floor to wall, wall to roof (and everything in between), for example - Sarah's research is helping develop stronger, more resilient houses.
 Currently, Canada's building codes rarely take severe wind effects into account.
-With climate change potentially affecting severe weather patterns in the coming decades, Sarah's research will play a critical role in newer, more improved building codes.
+With climate change potentially affecting severe weather patterns in the coming decades, Sarah's research will play a critical role in newer, improved building codes.
 She is also a member of the Northern Tornadoes Project's Tornado Damage Survey Team, where she investigates the devastating after-effects of tornadoes on people's homes.
 The field studies, in addition to site inspections of new houses under construction, often find their way into her computer models, making her findings more realistic and practical than anything being currently studied.

 Ibrahim Ibrahim (BSc '12, Civil and Environmental Engineering, Alexandria University, MSc '17, Civil and Environmental Engineering, Western University) is building maps out of numbers.
 For his PhD, the former civil engineer is combining and analyzing decades of meteorological data from multiple sources such as radars, satellites, and wind observations.
 His hope - build a database for a map of North America that estimates downburst frequency anywhere in the continent, and their intensities.
 Currently, no such map exists.
 Critically, the comprehensive dataset will help civil engineers understand how downbursts affect buildings.
 "We have very good records for 'everyday' winds, but there is little data for downbursts," he says.
 As part of the Northern Tornadoes Project's Tornado Damage Survey Team, Ibrahim will be tracking - you guessed it - downbursts.